ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/unemployment.md

 The data used is weighted using LFS probability weights.
 The charts show 95% confidence intervals.

-The estimated percentages and confidence intervals result from a logistic regression model, controlling for gender and ethnic group.
+The estimated percentages and confidence intervals result from a logistic regression model, controlling for sex and ethnic group.
 The model assumes that class effects are the same within each ethnic group.
 A formal test confirms this assumption.